sintefenergy/shop-documentation/book/examples/basic/basic.md

 da.load.set(pd.Series([0], [starttime]))
 ```

-+++ {"Collapsed": "false"}

-Now we can compare the market price to the (constant) evalutation value of the water in the reservoirs.
+Now we can compare the [](market) price to the (constant) evalutation value of the water in the reservoirs.
 Endpoint descriptions are usually more complex, depending on reservoir levels and/or other reservoirs.

 ```{code-cell} ipython3
 :Collapsed: 'false'